alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ## Deploying private apps

-You can deploy your apps such that they are not publicly accessible from the internet.
+You can deploy apps so they are not publicly accessible to everyone through the internet.

-A common use case is that you have two apps to deploy:
+The simplest use case is that you have 2 apps to deploy:

-- a public app for your users to interact with
+- a public app for your end users to interact with
-- a private app that the public app needs to connect to without the private app being accessible from the internet
+- a private app that the public app can securely connect to, but which is not accessible from the internet

 To achieve this, you must: